Benefit cap

 How the benefit cap will affect you

-Benefits that do count towards the benefit cap
+Benefits that count towards the benefit cap

 Benefits that do not count towards the benefit cap